 To my teachers reading my blog today:

-Today is the first birthday of Veronica With Four Eyes, the blog that I created to share my life with low vision and chronic illness.
+Today is the first birthday of Veronica With Four Eyes.
+It’s the website that I created to share my life with vision impairment and assistive technology.
 On this blog, I have written almost daily about my experiences going through school, attending college, and navigating through life with four eyes and a blindness cane.
 It has become a resource for people from all over the world, and I couldn’t be more proud of myself.

 And for that, I thank you.

-So to all of the teachers I have had, thank you for the influence you have had on me over the years.
+So to all of the teachers reading my blog, thank you for the influence you have had on me over the years.
 I have never forgotten how you treated me, and you inspire me every day to continue to write and help others.
 Thank you for helping a quiet student with glasses transform into a strong advocate for those like her.

 Class of 2015